 Testimony of Conversion

-My name is Sopheak and I was born in Battambang province.
-Before accepting Christ, I was a youth who liked going out, fighting, and opposing Christ’s followers.
-I often threw rocks at a church roof in my village and broke the roof that was made of thatch.
+My name is Sopheak, and I was born in Battambang province.
+Before accepting Christ, I was a youth who liked going out, fighting and opposing Christ’s followers.
+I often threw rocks at a church roof in my village and broke the ceiling that was made of thatch.
 Furthermore, I used to break down the church sign, too.
 I did all these stupid things because I thought that Christians were not allowed to respect or love their parents.
 My life was getting worse from day to day; I would fight with others, drink alcohol, and I stopped going to school.
-All these things made me lonely and my neighbors and friends did not want to talk with me.
+All these things made me lonely, and my neighbors and friends did not want to talk to me.
 I started losing friends and became a lonely man in my village.
 As a drunkard, I only had two or three friends who were in my gang.
-In that situation, it made me take a look at my life and I saw it was terrible.
+In that situation, it made me take a look at my life, and I saw it was terrible.
 Fortunately, I met my old friend who used to study with me; he told me about Jesus Christ and invited me to visit his church on a Sunday.
 I agreed with him because I wanted to know.
 When I was in church listening to a praise song, I became interested in the words of one song called, “God calls with love.”
-That song really touched my heart.
-I began going to church regularly and six months later I repented and gave my life to God because I was a sinner.
+That song touched my heart.
+I began going to church regularly, and six months later I repented and gave my life to God because I was a sinner.
 I knew that what I had done was extremely bad and that no one could help me except Jesus Christ.

-I started school again after not having gone for 3 years.
+I started school again after not having gone for three years.
 But, life with Christ was not stable, yet.
 Sometimes I still drank alcohol.
-In the year 2000, my mother was cheated and she lost her house and land.
+In the year 2000, my mother was cheated, and she lost her house and land.
 My brother and sister moved out to live and work for neighbors.
 They were forced to quit school; I was the only one in school.
 At that time, I was more lonely than ever before because I had no brother or sister nearby and even my mother had to work and live far away.
 During that time I listened to a song called, “The power of love.”
-This song made me warm and continue to persevere in life.
+This song made me warm and continued to persevere in life.
 I no longer felt lonely because I realized I had a friend in Jesus Christ who always understands my heart.
-From that day I committed to quit drinking alcohol and stop hanging out with bad friends.
+From that day I committed to quitting drinking alcohol and stop hanging out with bad friends.
 I committed myself to my studies until I passed high school.